Clicking the following controls will change the main image displayed above.

 Description

-We know a good plant when we see one, and we are delighted to add Kintzley's Ghost honeysuckle (Lonicera reticulata) to the line of Proven Winners ColorChoice Shrubs.
-No, it's not new, but we know that there is a huge audience clamoring for this one-of-a-kind native honeysuckle and hope that this helps it get out there at scale.
-If you haven't had the pleasure of getting to know this plant, let us introduce you: it was originally discovered by William "Ped" Kintzley, a professor at Iowa State University.
+If you haven't had the pleasure of getting to know this plant, let us introduce you: it was originally discovered by William "Ped" Kintzley, a professor at Iowa State University and came to us from Plant Select.
 In spring, its foliage emerges looking like any other honeysuckle, but as it gets going and develops flower buds, unique blue-white, saucer-shaped bracts form around them, and tubular yellow flowers emerge from the center.
 They have a light scent and do attract pollinators, including hummingbirds, but it's the bracts that make everyone ask, what is that?!
-They look quite a bit like a eucalyptus, and remain effective on the plant until it defoliates in autumn.
+They look like a eucalyptus, and remain effective on the plant until it defoliates in autumn.
 Flowers fade to reveal glistening red berries in each bract, but not to worry - this North American native species is not invasive and won't make a nuisance of itself.

 USDA Zone